 But what’s most impressive about this pedal exerciser is its max RPM, matched only by the Confidence bike at 80RPM.

-The Exerpeutic bike also has nice large pedals with straps, a built-in handle, great for helping you carry it from room to room and comes with an anti-slip mat for you to place the exerciser on whilst you workout.
+The Exerpeutic bike also has nice large pedals with straps, a built-in handle, great for helping you carry it from room to room, and comes with an anti-slip mat for you to place the exerciser on while you workout.

-A well respected mini pedal exerciser that has been around for a few years, some may say dated in design but this bike does well at what it’s designed for and remains a popular choice for many people who need a low impact exerciser.
+A well respected mini pedal exerciser that has been around for a few years, some may say dated in design.
+Still, this bike does well at what it’s designed for and remains a popular choice for many people who need a low impact exerciser.

 Daiwa Felicity Motorized Assisted Desk Pedal Exerciser